 The sound of birds chirping.
 The rustle of wild grasses as a wind blows through them.
 The music wind makes when passing through pine trees.
 All of these sounds are so much easier on the brain than the noise of driving cars, groups of people talking and shouting and city life.

 Even spending a bit of time on a farm is relaxing.
 The whinny of a horse or a low moo of a cow are a reminder that there is more to this world than the busy city.

 Research has found that music reduces stress.
 For many, New Age music (think Dan Gibson’s Solitudes series, which I love!), which often features tracks of natural sounds such as animal sounds, “babbling brooks”, or waves hitting the shoreline, is the solution to relieving stress.
 Spas and yoga studios alike will use this type of music to set the atmosphere.

-Nature makes music!
+Nature also makes music!
 It’s good to take a moment to sit down on a log or by a stream and just listen.

 How do find inner peace in nature?
 What is it about natural settings that appeals to you the most?